The President’s Advisory and Planning Council (PAPC):

 - Advises the president on college-wide matters, particularly in the college’s annual and strategic planning process

 - Handles the ongoing assessment of the governance system and oversees the creation of new committees

 - Makes assignments to standing committees as needed

 - Reports to the President

-- Sandra Bryant, Global and Intercultural Committee chair
+- Sandra Bryant, Chair of the Global and Intercultural Committee

 - Vacant, Administrative Association